InfinityWarlock/petitions-by-locality/README.md

 5. Run `$node app.js` and navigate to `localhost:3000`.

 ## TODOs:

-- Group petitions by topic (eg immigration, NHS) automatically.
-My suggestion: use an LLM to pull out topics from the descriptions of the petitions.
+- Complete AI topics functionality, using BES topics
-- Weight constituencies by population, not 1/650
+- Weight constituencies by population, not 1/650 (population might be population or registered voters)

-## Licence for the petitions data
+## Acknowledgements / licences for data used

+### Petitions data
 Contains public sector information licensed under the Open Government Licence v3.0.

+### List of topics assigned to petitions

+The list is manually pulled from [the topics page of the House of Commons Library](https://commonslibrary.parliament.uk/research/full-topic-list/).
+Two topics are removed: monthly economic indicators and economic indicators.

+Contains Parliamentary information licensed under the [Open Parliament Licence v3.0](https://www.parliament.uk/site-information/copyright-parliament/open-parliament-licence/).

 ## Screenshots